CEO Robin Jung tells why Pearl Abyss bought Eve Online maker

 GamesBeat: Does it share some characteristics with EVE Online, or are the games very different?

-RJ: Eve Online and Black Desert Online share many of the same characteristics, and that’s one of the reasons why we became interested in CCP in the first place.
+Jung: Eve Online and Black Desert Online share many of the same characteristics, and that’s one of the reasons why we became interested in CCP in the first place.

 The two are open-world MMORPGs that boast extraordinarily extensive content with non-linear storylines, critical to the long-running success of both IPs.
 Both games are also very community oriented, centering around a group of long-time players.